Life Without Facebook: An Update

 • After Facebook added new features to Facebook pages, I returned to Facebook in May 2011, this time creating a Facebook page for my business instead of a Facebook user account.
 I was hopeful that things would work out.

-• But after 5 years, I realized that Facebook and its noise-driven algorithm are simply incompatible with me and my values.
+• But after five years, I realized that Facebook and its noise-driven algorithm are simply incompatible with me and my values.
 Facebook works by promoting and sticking people to their site, which do not help promote conscious discussion and use.
 So in October 2016, I deleted my Facebook page with over 20k likes.
-Read more: Why I Deleted My Facebook Page with 20,800 Likes
+Read: Why I Deleted My Facebook Page with 20,800 Likes